 Starting collecting your Butlin's Skegness Memorabilia with eBay, have a look at these items below

-The story of Norman"Bunny" Brooks is extremely important to the Butlin's timeline.
-The news was told about a new holiday camp opening in Ingoldmells Skegness that is a part of Butlin's, an idea of inspiration and a different way for people to have a break.
-Mr Brooks had applied for the role and joined the team in 1935 in the first and eldest Butlin's camp.
-Working with his colleagues, Mr Brooks would contribute towards the preparation of the camp to the standards of William (Billy) Butlin.
-With much work to do, the camp was developing into a masterpiece and Bunny Brooks was one of the people who helped in this development.
+The story of Norman "Bunny" Brooks is extremely important to the Butlin's timeline.
+It was the story of a new holiday camp opening at Ingoldmells Skegness, part of Butlin's, an idea of inspiration and a different way for people to have a break.
+Mr Brooks applied for the job and joined the team at the first and oldest Butlin's Camp in 1935.
+Working with his colleagues, Mr Brooks would help to prepare the camp to William (Billy) Butlin's standards.
+With much work to do, the camp developed into a masterpiece and Bunny Brooks was one of the people who helped in this development.

-In 1936, Billy Butlin would do his checks on his camp and prepare himself for the opening of his first-holiday camp.
-Standing with him would have been Norman Bunny Brooks.
-Then the moment came as Mr Brooks was one of many standing in the camp to witness the gates open for the first time as a Butlin's.
-The campers would walk in to see the new holiday camp as they were greeted by the staff that helped get the camp ready.
-The Butlin's magic had just started with Mr Brooks welcoming all the new campers to a location that would become an inspiration to so many.
+In 1936, Billy Butlin would be inspecting the area and preparing to open his first holiday camp.
+Then came the moment when Mr Brooks would be one of many at the camp to see the gates open as Butlin's for the first time.
+Campers would walk in to see the new holiday camp as they were greeted by the staff who had helped get the camp ready.
+The Butlin's magic had just begun as Mr Brooks welcomed all the new campers to a place that would become an inspiration to so many.

-The camp was open and all was going to plan as the team with Billy Butlin would show why Butlin's is the best place for that important break.
-As nighttime arrived, entertainment was the next task for the team to master.
-As Billy Butlin notice that his campers did not look like they were having fun, he would ask Norman Bradford to help out.
-It was a complete success as the birth of the Redcoats was written into the history books of Butlins.
+The camp was open and all was going to plan as the team worked with Billy Butlin to show why Butlin's is the best place to take that all-important break.
+As night fell, entertainment was the next task for the team.
+When Billy Butlin noticed that his campers did not look like they were enjoying themselves, he asked Norman Bradford to help out.
+It was a complete success and the birth of the Redcoats went down in Butlins history.

 The Butlin's Holiday camp was doing extremely well as the team of Redcoats would be representing Butlin's to a high standard.
 Behind the scenes was another important person that was also contributing very hard towards the Butlin's magic.
 These are the people who are doing maintenance, chalet cleaning, bar staff, and of course, those in the catering department.